bradeneast/bradeneast.com/_src/blog/hotspot ux.md

 Here's the thing:

-> Most people prefer the reliably sub-par option over the option that's a gamble.
+> I prefer the reliably sub-par option over the option that's a gamble.

-If an experience is outstanding sometimes, but completely fails other times, the net result is negative.
+If an experience is outstanding sometimes, but completely fails other times, the net result for me is negative.

-Going back to my example, our home internet regularly gave us fast downloads, instant page loads, and high-def streaming, but we still managed to leave with an overall poor impression.
+Going back to my example, our home internet regularly gave us fast downloads, instant page loads, and high-def streaming, but I still managed to end up with an overall poor impression.

-When it comes to designing a user experience, ***opt for reliability***.
+When it comes to designing a user experience, *__opt for reliability__*.